 The Wine Fight takes place in the small town of Haro in the Rioja region of Spain.
 You can take a bus from Barcelona to Haro or the quickest way is to get to San Sebastian and take a shuttle bus from there.

-There are a few Airbnb’s in Haro and the surrounding villages and many options within 30 minutes drive away.
-To can find everything from hotels to apartments, guest houses and Airbnb’s.
-Head to the map below for the best accommodation deals during the festival.
+There are a few apartments in Haro and the surrounding villages and many options within 30 minutes drive away.
+You can find everything from hotels to apartments, guest houses and Airbnb’s.
+Head to the map here for the best accommodation deals during the festival.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
-Book your stay for Haro Wine Festival 2019 using the map below!
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
+Book your stay for Haro Wine Festival 2023 using the map below!